andriisgit/sqhs/Readme.md

 # Simple quiz for HRs and students
-I just started this Wordpress plugin for helping creating fast categorized quiz
+I just started AND NOT FINISHED yet this Wordpress plugin for helping creating fast categorized quiz

 Everybody who wants to participate or to suggest some features are welcome to the discussion